-Challenge 1.
-Salary stagnation
+Challenge 1: Salary stagnation

 Over the last decade, faculty salaries have not kept up with rates of inflation.
-From FY 11 (2010-11) to FY 24 (2023-2024) the average annual rate of Consumer Price Index (CPI) inflation was 2.7% while the average annual increase in the faculty salary pool during this period was 2.1%.
-Most recently, from FY 18 to FY24 the average annual inflation rate was 3.7% while the faculty salary pool increased, on average, 1.6% annually.
+From FY 11 (2010-11) to FY 24 (2023-2024) the average annual rate of Consumer Price Index (CPI) inflation was 2.7% while the average annual increase in the faculty salary pool was 2.1%.
+Most recently, from FY 18 to FY24 the average annual inflation rate was 3.7% while the faculty salary pool increased, on average, only 1.6% annually.
 The real purchasing power of Dickinson faculty salaries has eroded substantially over the past decade and that erosion has accelerated over the past six years.

-Among tenured and tenure-track faculty, salaries at all three ranks have fallen further behind the long-standing goal of 90% of AAUP IIB institutions (see Figure 2 from 2023 salary study).
-Salaries of Associate and Full Professors have remained flat for over a decade.
+Among tenured and tenure-track faculty, salaries at all three ranks have fallen further behind the long-standing goal of 90th percentile of AAUP IIB institutions.